 Journals represent an expensive and ongoing commitment.
-Therefore, the journals budget and subscription lists are reviewed in collaboration with Schools on an annual basis.
+Therefore, the journals budget and subscription lists are reviewed in collaboration with the AFBI Library committee on an annual basis.
 Because of the ongoing pressure on the journals budget, existing titles will normally need to be cancelled to allow for the purchase of new titles.

-Journals are increasingly available in electronic format either as individual titles, as part of database services or as part of national (NESLI) or publisher deals.
-Electronic access offers significant advantages to users and while it can be a costly alternative to print, it is now the format of choice of Information Services and reflects the information delivery preference of the majority of our users.
+Journals are increasingly available in electronic format either as individual titles, as part of database services or publisher deals.
+Electronic access offers significant advantages to users and while it can be a costly alternative to print, it is now the format of choice of the Library Service and reflects the information delivery preference of the majority of our users.
 When a new electronic subscription is placed, a print subscription will only be retained in exceptional circumstances.

-New delivery methods and pricing models for electronic journals are kept constantly under review by Information Services staff.
+New delivery methods and pricing models for electronic journals are kept constantly under review by Library staff.